How to Save Up Money

 - If you have a lot of canned food cans or soda cans, take them to a local recycling center for a little extra money

 - A lot of hospice care places actually collect the drink tabs to use to buy needed equipment just as schools use boxtops for education and campbell’s soup labels

 - When at the grocery store, do a quick once around before or during shopping to look for Peelie coupons.
-If it is something I’ll use, I generally take a couple even if I’m not going to use them that day
+If it is something I’ll use, I buy it

 - We have a couple of grocery stores in our area that offer food at half price or less when they are very close to their expiration date.
 This includes a lot of veggies, breads, refrigeration section stuff, etc. We shop every few days and it is worth it since the stores are only a mile or two away.
 It’s a better way to eat healthier as well.

 - Sign up for as many freebies as possible.
 Even when companies are not offering freebies, you can still write them on their websites contact section and ask for either samples or coupons.
 Some companies offer them like twice a year.
 Some say no, but a lot do say yes, so it doesn’t hurt to ask!

 - Cook all of your food for one week on one night.
 This helps with energy bills and saves you time.
 I do this with breakfast foods, too like eggs, sausage, bacon, etc. Even grits can be reheated by adding a small amount of water and reheating.
 If you have leftovers you don’t think you will be able to eat before it goes bad, freeze it for later.
 Freeze dishes to heat up later if you need to cook something before it goes bad.
 Having frozen food that can be quickly heated up also saves from wanting to go after fast food – and healthier.